Alain C. White: Conservation work

 White found his inspiration for conservation work in 1908 at the age of 28.
 While fishing on Bantam Lake near Whitehall, he remarked to his friend William Mitchell Van Winkel, "Wouldn’t it be wonderful to preserve this river, lake and countryside as we see it now?"

 Over the following five years, White and his sister May acquired properties that bounded the lake in an effort to preserve their natural beauty, eventually amassing some 60 percent of the lakefront.
 They hoped to dedicate this land to what historian Peter Vermilyea calls "practical conservation," making the lake available for affordable summer cabins, youth camps, and convalescent homes.
 In 1913, realizing that the work of managing this much land was beyond them, the Whites created the White Memorial Foundation in honor of their parents.

 For the next three decades, Alain and May White aggressively bought up rural properties in the Litchfield County area, including the towns of Cornwall, Goshen, Litchfield, Warren, and Kent and allowed them to return to their natural state.
 Their efforts were viewed with considerable suspicion at first by their own neighbors, many of whom were farmers.
 According to Foundation president Arthur Hill Diedrick, "Alain White was a very unpopular man in his time because he took what was productive farmland for conservation, and people said, 'Who is this pariah coming in and changing the environment?'"

 By the end of their lives, Alain and May White had donated more than 5,700 acres of land as protected preserves to the State of Connecticut.
 These lands formed the backbone of the state's park system, and now comprise the Mohawk State Forest and Mohawk Mountain State Park, Kent Falls State Park, Macedonia Brook State Park, the People’s State Forest, Campbell Falls State Park, and portions of the Steep Rock Preserve.

 Today, the family's estate is a 4,000-acre park open to the public.
-The family home, Whitehall, is the visitor's center.
+The family home, Whitehall, is the visitor center.